Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Navy Stats and Trends

-- Navy has five wins against the spread in eight games this year.
+- Navy has played eight games, with five wins against the spread.

-- The Midshipmen have been underdogs by 20.5 points or more once this season and covered the spread.
+- This season, the Midshipmen won ATS in their only game as an underdog of 20.5 points or more.

-- Navy's games this year have hit the over three times in eight opportunities (37.5%).
+- Navy's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

-- Navy is 1-1 against the spread and 1-1 overall when the team piles up over 394.5 yards.
+- Navy is 1-1 against the spread and 1-1 overall when the team amasses more than 394.5 yards.

-- The Midshipmen have turned the ball over seven times, 10 fewer times than the Fighting Irish have forced turnovers (17).
+- The Midshipmen have seven giveaways this season, while the Fighting Irish have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.